Buses and little trains

 Strolling along the quays and drifting along the Seine in a boat are leisurely, pleasurable ways to admire the city’s sights, and entirely suitable for children.

 The Batobus shuttle boats transport passengers along the river, between the Pont Austerlitz and the Port de La Bourdonnais, chugging past iconic Paris sights such as the Louvre and Notre-Dame Cathedral and allowing you to hop on and off to sightsee at the stops.
-Children aged 7 to 12 can take part in the Batobus treasure hunt.
-Armed with an activity book, young sailors must solve riddles as they explore the city and track down a tasty treasure at the final stop.

 The PanoraMagique tethered balloon at Disney® Village is the world’s biggest tethered balloon.
 This noiseless, eco-friendly balloon uses as little energy as a lift.

-Finally, a helicopter flight over Paris is an exciting experience for daring kids.
+A helicopter flight over Paris is an exciting experience for daring kids.
 Helipass flies over western Paris, hovering in mid-air over the Bois de Boulogne, the Parc de Saint-Cloud and the Longchamp racecourse.